 Yes, it is possible.
 The most common scenario occurs when the freeholder wants to sell.
 All leaseholders are given the right of first refusal (RFR) before the freeholder can put their property on the market.
 Leaseholders will be sent written notice of the sale and offer price, which also dictates a two month acceptance period.
-Leaseholders must accept during this time, otherwise the freeholder can sell elsewhere.
+Leaseholders must accept during this time otherwise the freeholder can sell elsewhere.

-Should the freeholder want to sell the property at auction, the leaseholders can be granted a longer, four-month period, but in most cases this will remain at two.
+Should the freeholder want to sell the property at auction, the leaseholders can be granted a longer, four-month period, but in most cases, this will remain at two.
 A solicitor will handle the lease transfer.

 As all leaseholders in the building will be offered the right to buy, individuals are somewhat reliant on their neighbours to accept and not pull out at a later date or to have sufficient funds themselves to buy out their neighbours.
 Non-buying leaseholders will simply become tenants of the new freeholder.

-They also need to bear in mind that buying the freehold doesn’t just include the land and buildings, but also responsibility for building maintenance, insurance and liaison with existing contractors/suppliers.
+They also need to bear in mind that buying the freehold doesn’t just include the land and buildings, but also a responsibility for building maintenance, insurance and liaison with existing contractors/suppliers.

 There is another scenario.
 As stipulated in the Commonhold and Leasehold Reform Act 2002, leaseholders have the right to legally group together and buy the freehold (at a fair price), whether the freeholder was thinking about selling or not.
 This is known as collective enfranchisement.